mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Bayonet

 FOF SAFETY
 This is an integrated Friend-or-Foe scanner which can be added to any firearm.
 The scanner is built directly into the firing mechanism of any trigger-activated weapon.
-A transmitting tag is then worn by other personnel, emitting a signal to any FOF safeties it is coded for, up to 50 metres away.
-If the scanner tries to target an object within one metre of a transmitting tag, the gun will not fire.
+A transmitting tag is then worn by other personnel, emitting a signal to any FOF safeties it is coded for, up to 50 meters away.
+If the scanner tries to target an object within one meter of a transmitting tag, the gun will not fire.
 To better eliminate friendly fire incidents and other disloyal behaviour, many corporate or mercenary militaries use these devices as standard.
 Two transmitter tags are included in the purchase of the FOF safety and additional transmitter tags can be purchased for Cr25 each.
 The safety can also be integrated with a user’s visual-based Friend or Foe HUD (see page 176) if present.

 Item TL Effect Kg Cost
 FOF Safety 9 ID and protect tagged friends to 50 m + 2 tags  — Cr250